 Pour tomatoes over roast and scatter garlic around it.
 Season generously with salt and pepper.
 Braise in middle of oven, covered, until very tender, 3 to 4 hours.
 Cut roast into 1/4-inch-thick slices and serve with sauce, garlic, squeezed from its peels.

-Do ahead: Like almost all braises, this is even better on the second day, which means it’s a dream of a dinner party dish.
+Like almost all braises, this is even better on the second day, which means it’s a dream of a dinner party dish.
 Let it cool to room temperature, then chill it in the fridge until needed.
 De-fat the sauce before warming and rewarm at 300 for 30 to 45 minutes.